 - SD Cards: Common cards that we can use in all reflex and compact cameras.

 - Compact Flash Cards: Cards that we can use mainly in most advanced and professional cameras.
-They have a higher writing and reading speed as well as being more resistant.
+They have a higher writing and reading speed and are more resistant.

-This accessory will help us both to handle the camera more easily vertically and to add more battery to our body.
-It is used mainly in portrait photography and in long exposure photos that consume a lot of battery such as star trails.
+This accessory helps us handle the camera more easily when shooting vertically, at the same time it adds more battery power to our camera body.
+It is used mainly in portrait photography and long exposure photos (such as star trails) that consume a lot of power.

-In travel due to its weight and size we do not recommed taking it unless we have to do long sessions of portrait or time-lapse.
+Due to its weight and size, we do not recommend taking it for travel unless we have to do long portrait or time-lapse sessions.

-We will not need to carry our backpack with cleaning accessories, although it is advisable to carry at least:
+We will not need to carry cleaning accessories with our backpack, although it is advisable to carry at least:

 - Microfiber cleaning cloth: To clean both lenses and filters.
-If we are going to take photographs of waterfalls or maritime it will be convenient to have several prepared.
+If we are going to take waterfalls or maritime photographs, it will be convenient to have several on your hands.

-- Air pear and cleaning brush: In order to avoid scratching our lens before using the microfiber cloth the first thing we will do is to blow on the surface with an air pear and then pass a brush removing the most superficial dirt.
+- Air pear and cleaning brush: To avoid scratching our lens, blow on the surface with an air pear and then remove all dirt with a brush before cleaning with microfiber cloth.

-- Cleansing wipes: Our favorite cleaning element, leaves any lens or filter quickly clean.
+- Cleansing wipes: Our favorite cleaner, to quickly clean any lens or filter.

-Many of these products can be purchased together in packs and at affordable prices.
+Many of these products can be purchased together in packs and affordable prices.

 SAVE money WITH YOUR TRAVEL PHOTOGRAPHY equipment

-There are two cases in which I recommend renting elements of your photographic equipment.
+There are two cases where I recommend renting photography equipment.

-The other case where I always recommend renting is when we are going to take a trip where special features are required.
-For example, buying a powerful telephoto lens to do a Safari once in a lifetime and never using it again is a useless expense.
-You can afford to rent the best of the telephoto lenses available in the market and still save a significant sum of money.
-This option is also very interesting when hiring a photo tour.
+The other case where I always recommend renting is when going on a trip where special camera features are required only on occasion.
+For example, it is unnecessary to buy a powerful telephoto lens for a Safari if it is unlikely to be used again.
+Instead, you can use that money toward renting the best telephoto lenses available in the market and still save a significant sum of money.

-In case you’re wondering, renting cameras is much cheaper than you think.
-The last rents of photographic equipment that we have made have been with the company Fragmáticos that operates in Spain and Portugal.
-Here we tell you the whole experience.
+In case you’re wondering, yes, renting camera gear is much cheaper than you think.
+Our last equipment rentals were made with Fragmáticos who operates in Spain and Portugal.
+We will tell you about the whole experience here.